Scurbs/DocuScan/README.md

 - Timestamp: From each measurement there is the according timestamp
 - Particle size: For each measuring stripe there a two colums for the particle size 0.5µm and 0.3µm
 - Serial Number: The serial number for each measuring stripe is also displayed
+- The mean values for each particle size
+- Checks if the value is within a range of 15%
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.